RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> with these parameters; neurog2 is significant (even FDR is significant...
 Weird).
 This looks great!!

---> Still issue is that the peak are small, it may be good to merge them in like a 1-5kb distance
+--> Still issue is that the peak are small (small because it increase statistical power; longer the more background with mess the DEGs; the author even recommend keep 400bp lenght for broad mark as H3K27me3), it may be good to merge them in like a 1-5kb distance

+Let's re-do this analysis but with the **MACS2 pre-filtered (qval 0.005; not the macs2raw) peaks and pvalue 0.05 DiffBind**:

+XXX

 ## Fine-tune diff bound peak calling (qvalue and peak merge)